Pupil Premium

 Challenge 5 High levels of deprivation which impact on pupil’s health and their physical, social, emotional and mental wellbeing alongside attendance

 We have seen the children more of a healthy lifestyle through after school clubs linked to PE as well as the bikeability/ scootability schemes.
 More children are now riding their bikes and scooters to school.
-There has been a greater emphasis on workshops linked to oral health and healthy eating.
-Attendance is in line with all pupil and in line with National figures for the academic year 2022-23(National 93.4 Tudor – 94.2%).
+We have continued to provide workshops linked to oral health and healthy eating.
+Attendance is in line with National figures for the academic year 2022-23(National 94.9 %Tudor – 94.8%).
 Attendance meetings have supported disadvantaged pupils with attendance.
-Pupils have been provided with play therapy to support well-being.
-Workshops have taken place with parents linked to oral health and healthy eating.
-This has impacted on the food children have in their packed lunch.
-Children also participate in a 10 min keep fit activity after lunch every day on the playground.
+Pupils have been provided with play therapy to support well-being Children also participate in a 10 min keep fit activity after lunch every day on the playground.
+The school has introduced a be free breakfast club which is well attended.
+This was to support pupils in attending school and also to combat food poverty.
 This has supported disadvantaged pupils in leading a healthy lifestyle and being ready to learn when in school.
+Play therapy is in place to support pupils’ mental health and emotional well-being.

 Externally provided programmes